DamSenton/Travel-Japan-Master/README.md

 ## Credits

-- This project was inspired by a lot of travel websites and also the mini projects completed alongside The Code Institute.
+### Content

+- All of the articles on this page were concieved entirely by myself.

 - All of the code for this project was written by myself, with the exception of the animations for the Gallery Images, in which I took inspiration from CoreLangs.com.
 This code is free to use for learning purposes.

-* The image used for the 'Attraction of the Month' section was taken from [Takuma Mori](https://www.flickr.com/photos/takuma104/) on Flickr.
-I am free to use and distribute this with the proper credit.

-### Content

-- All of the articles on this page were concieved entirely by myself.

-- The web page layout takes inspirtaion from multiple Code Institute projects.
-I have taken elements from almost each project and repurposed them to fit my web page.

 ### Media